esphome/esphome-docs/components/media_player/index.rst

 ``media_player.is_idle`` Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This :ref:`Condition <config-condition>` checks if the media player is idle.
+This condition checks if the media player is idle.

 .. code-block:: yaml